timgoalen/timgoalen-portfolio/README.md

 ![Image of the about section](documentation/about-section.png)

 - Diplayed as one column on mobile screens and two columns on tablet screens and larger.
-- Features a headshot and two paragraphs of work highlights.
+- Features a headshot and two paragraphs detailing work highlights.

 ### Listen
 ![Image of the listen section](documentation/listen-section.png)